WORLD OKAPI DAY

 Most people have never heard about the okapi, which is why we created a World Okapi Day – to help bring awareness to this endangered species, to share ways we’re helping protect this animal and to show how you can help too.

-This year, we’re celebrating World Okapi Day in the Democratic Republic of Congo by creating fun and exciting races in 4 villages in and around the Okapi Wildlife Reserve!
+This year, we’re celebrating World Okapi Day in the Democratic Republic of Congo by creating fun and exciting races in 5 villages in and around the Okapi Wildlife Reserve!
 These races will involve the entire community and allow us to celebrate this beautiful animal and encourage people to live sustainably to protect its forest home.
-Four major villages were selected (Epulu, Mambasa, Wamba, and Niania), each sponsored by a Zoo in a different part of the world.
-Those Zoos are:
+Four major villages were selected (Epulu, Mambasa, Wamba, Niania and Mungbere), each sponsored by a Zoo in a different part of the world.
+The sponsoring zoos thus far include:

 Ways you can help save okapi: